netgen-layouts/layouts-core/README.md

 Running tests requires that you have complete vendors installed, so run `composer install` before running the tests.

-You can run unit tests by simply calling `vendor/bin/phpunit` from the repo root.
+You can run unit tests by simply calling `composer test` from the repo root.
 This will use an in memory SQLite database.

 You can also run unit tests on a real database.
 After you create the database, run the tests with:

 ```
-$ DATABASE=mysql://root@localhost/ngbm vendor/bin/phpunit
+$ DATABASE=mysql://root@localhost/ngbm composer test
 ```

 where `mysql://root@localhost/ngbm` is a DSN to your MySQL database.